optimistex/xlsx-template-ex/README.md

-        { text: 'some text 1', answerText: 'a text of an answer 1'}, { text: 'some text 2', answerText: 'a text of an answer 2'}, { text: 'some text 3', answerText: 'a text of an answer 3'}, ],
+        { text: 'some text 1', answerText: 'a text of an answer 1'}, { text: 'some text 2', answerText: 'a text of an answer 2'}, { text: 'some text 3', answerText: 'a text of an answer 3'}, { answerText: 'a text of an answer 3'},
+    ],
 };
 ```